 We are proud to partner with Organic Feast in East Maitland to source 100% certified organic, Australian grown fresh produce.
 For our pantry staples, we partner with Honest To Goodness in Alexandria, NSW, for ethically sourced goods without any fillers or additives.
 This means that our menu is approximately 80% certified organic as a whole and 100% certified organic for fresh produce.
 “We are proud to partner with ethical suppliers who share our mission of sustainability and our desire for pesticide and chemical free food.

-Our menu currently contains nuts, however, when we receive enrolment of a child with anaphylaxis to nuts, a deep sanitisation of the kitchen will be conducted to remove risk of cross-contamination and the menus will be updated to reflect a preschool-wide, ‘no nuts’ policy.
+Our menu currently contains nuts, however, when we receive enrolment of a child with anaphylaxis to nuts, a deep sanitisation of the preschool and kitchen will be conducted to remove risk of cross-contamination and the menus will be updated to reflect a preschool-wide, ‘no nuts’ policy.
 We have Dietitian approved substitutes ready to replace nuts on the menu.
-All non-nut allergies and intolerances will be accommodated for on a case-by-case basis.
+All non-anaphylaxtic allergies and intolerances will be accommodated for on a case-by-case basis.
 We are happy to work with families to manage any dietary concerns.

 Menu Nutrition Statement:

 It is recommended that children receive half (50%) of their daily nutritional requirements servings during 8 hours of care.
 The Dietitian approved menu provides at least 50% of Estimated Energy Requirements (ERR) and nutrients for children 3-5 years old with exception of vitamin D and long-chain omega-3 polyunsaturated fatty acids.
 The menu also meets 50% of the increased iron requirement for vegetarians (180% of RDI) and the increased zinc requirement for vegetarians (150% of RDI), and provides more than double the current recommended adequate intake (AI) of omega-3 alpha-linolenic acid (ALA).